feimosi/frameworks-code-comparison/README.md

 ### AngularJS

-There's no built-in mechanism for default inputs, because of this we assign them programatically in the `$onChanges` hook.
+There's no built-in mechanism for default inputs, so we assign them programatically in the `$onChanges` hook.

 ```js
 class CoursesListController {